vinchanty1128/JoyJoin/replit.md

 ## Overview

 This social networking platform, JoyJoin (悦聚·Joy), aims to connect individuals through small, curated micro-events (5-10 attendees) using AI-driven matchmaking.
 It focuses on fostering psychological safety, inclusivity, and meaningful local connections.
-The platform's core purpose is to help users build communities by matching them with events and people based on their social vibe, interests, and energy levels, all presented through a warm and approachable design.
+The platform's core purpose is to help users build communities by matching them with events and people based on their interests, personality archetypes, and social compatibility, all presented through a warm and approachable design.
 The platform targets the Hong Kong/Shenzhen market, emphasizing Chinese-localized authentication and user experience.

+## Recent Changes (November 1, 2025)

+**Vibe Tags System Removal:** Simplified the codebase by completely removing the decorative vibe tags system (Chill, Playful, High-Energy, etc.) which was not used in the matching algorithm.
+Changes include:
+- Removed `vibes` field from users and events tables in the database schema
+- Removed `vibeGradient` field from events table
+- Deleted vibe UI components: VibeChip.tsx, VibePill.tsx, VibeProfileCard.tsx
+- Deleted vibe configuration library: client/src/lib/vibes.ts
+- Updated ParticipantAvatars to use generic User icons instead of vibe-based colors
+- Simplified ProfileSetupPage to only collect displayName (removed vibe selection)
+- Updated all event cards and pages to remove vibe tag displays
+- Updated design_guidelines.md to reflect simplified design

+**Note:** The matching algorithm continues to use interests, personality archetypes (14 social roles), and industries for AI-driven event and people matching.

 ## User Preferences